 If your business has bundled credit card processing fees, your processor is pocketing your fee credits every time you issue a debit or credit card refund.
-In an industry that regularly accepts returns and issues refunds like clothing and shoe stores, general merchandise retailers, or electronics stores?
+Are you in an industry that regularly accepts returns and issues refunds like clothing and shoe stores, general merchandise retailers, or electronics stores?
 This affects you.

 You don’t have to worry about losing money on credit card refunds if you found your processor here at CardFellow.
 We don’t allow processors to structure pricing in such a way that allows for this hidden charge, and we require your processor pass refunds to you.
 If you aren’t a current CardFellow client and want to know if your processor is pocketing your credits, sign up for a free account and contact us for assistance.